schwabe93/LocalSpeedcam/README.md

 ## How to use:

-- Build and install APK (If you want to skip the build, just use the latest apk from the apk folder)
+- Build and install APK (If you want to skip the build,[download APK here](https://github.com/nerone-github/LocalSpeedcam/raw/master/apk/localspeedcam-master.apk)
 - Enable Developer settings in Android Auto
 - Enable 'Unknown sources' checkbox
 - Connect phone to AA Head Unit and select the OEM tab